IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 ![List of available GitHub repos][18]
 **Tip**: Repos that are grayed out on the list are not available because they are used by another project.
 If you select an unavailable repo you can determine which project is using it if the project is public or if it's private and you are a member.
 7. Select **I agree** and then click **SUBMIT**.

+Complete these steps if you are creating a new GitHub repo:
+1. Sign in to [DevOps Services][1].
+The My Projects page opens.
 **Important**: Make sure all code changes are committed before you click **SUBMIT**.
 Pending changes and your Git repo are deleted when the process completes.
+2. For the project that you want to change, click the project settings icon.
+![My Project page with project settings icon][15]
+3. On the General page, click **UPDATE**.
+![Update button on the General page of project settings][16]
+4. If you are prompted to authorize with GitHub, do so and then return to DevOps Services.
+![Authorize with GitHub option on update to a GitHub repository page][19]
+5. More steps go here ....

-You can verify the repo change by clicking **Git URL** on the project overview page.
-The URL includes `github.com`, for example: `https://github.com/IBM-Bluemix/DevOps-Services-Docs.git`. -->
+You can verify that your project is associated with your GitHub repo by clicking **Git URL** on the project overview page.
+The URL includes `github.com`; for example, `https://github.com/IBM-Bluemix/DevOps-Services-Docs.git`.

 <a name='github_hook'></a>
 ## Setting up the GitHub hook